strifejeyz/animator-css/README.md

 # animator-css
 ## A CSS3 animations for eye-candying your website.
-## Well, there's a bunch of classes you can use.
+## There's a bunch of classes you can use like delays and move Here and there
-## an IDE like PHPStorm/Webstorm will be better for autocomplete
+## an IDE like PHPStorm/Webstorm will be better for autocompletion.